mongodb/mongo-csharp-driver/Docs/reference/content/what_is_new.md

   pre = "<i class='fa fa-star'></i>"
 +++

+## What's New in 2.6.0

+The 2.6.0 driver improves support for running with FIPS mode enabled in the operating system.

 ## What's New in 2.5.0

 The 2.5.0 driver adds support for many of the new features introduced by the 3.6.0 server.